 Date and walnut loaf is a really easy, low fat and delicious traditional Scottish teatime cake.
 It's a perfect bake for holidays and quick to whip up when you've got guests coming round!

-Well it certainly felt that way to Lady Lynne and myself and we're both glad to have got past it and moved a little further forwards towards the warmer part of the year.
+Well it certainly felt that way to my other half and myself and we're both glad to have got past it and moved a little further forwards towards the warmer part of the year.

 We're both extremely glad that the January "watching what you eat after the Christmas indulgence" is over and we both feel that its most definitely time for some cake.

 Not just any cake though.

 Nope, a tasty fruity comforting date and walnut loaf classic bake well suited to these winter months and well within your healthy eating limits at only 179 calories per slice.
 If you still happen to be still watching that waistline after Christmas!

 I've removed the traditional recipe requirement of treacle from the ingredients for this date and walnut loaf.
 Making it a healthy date loaf cake.